margold/software-carpentry/articles/london-housing.md

 ### 2. HomeLet [Rental Index](https://homelet.co.uk/homelet-rental-index/london)

 According to the HomeLet Index, rents rise sometime between June and September.
 Or rents in more expensive properties do - their sample contains more expensive apartments.
+But the difference here is the same, about £20.

 ![Alt text](../images/homelet-index-monthly-london.png?raw=true "HomeLet Monthly Rents London")